 - Sifter – You can use either sifter or fine mesh strainer for sifting the dry ingredients.

-- Mixer – Both hand or stand electric mixer works for making macarons.
-It’ll be hard (not impossible!) to whip the egg whites without an electric mixer!
+- Mixer – Both stand or electric hand mixer works for making macarons.
+It’ll be hard (not impossible) to whip the egg whites without an electric mixer!

 - Heavy duty baking sheet is sturdy and heats evenly.
 Stay away from dark sheets to prevent browning.

-- And here’re other misc tools that come in handy: 16in piping bag, Wilton 2A round tip, parchment paper, large silicone spatula and oven thermometer.
+- And here’re other misc tools that come in handy: 16-inch piping bag, Wilton 2A round tip, parchment paper, large silicone spatula and oven thermometer.

-Sift almond flour and powdered sugar three times.
-Yes, three.
+Sift almond flour and powdered sugar twice.
+Yes, two times.
 Not only are we combining the two ingredients, we’re also aerating the dry ingredients to get that beautiful full interior.

 - NOTE: Unless your almond flour is chunky, I don’t recommend processing the dry ingredients in the food processor, because you may over-process the almond flour, which would lead to blotchy shells from oily almond flour.